kyverno/website/content/en/support/_index.md

 ## Nirmata

-[Nirmata](https://nirmata.com/) is the creator of Kyverno and offers enterprise licensing with long term support, curated policy sets with compatibility testing, multi-cluster policy as code, a DevSecOps platform built with Kyverno, along with training and services for Kyverno.
+[Nirmata](https://nirmata.com/) is the creator of Kyverno and offers an enterprise subscription with long term support, curated policy sets with compatibility testing, multi-cluster policy as code, a DevSecOps platform built with Kyverno, along with training and services for Kyverno.

 ### Training and Certification